Konservat-Lagerstätte Menat: History

 Before the area was known for the Konservat-Lagerstätte Menat, the area nearby was known for its diatomite quarries which were mined until 1873.
 After this point, a factory was built outside of the town to avoid intoxication associated with the fumes produced.
 A number of things were produced using this sediment including abrasives and pigments, and later dynamite.
-In 1940, Piton would publish the largest study of the fossils which laid the groundwork for others in the future.
-However, similar to a number of other specimens, a large amount of the fossils he described would be lost in World War II with holotypes being found in a number of different collections today.
+In 1940, Piton published a study of the fossils that laid the groundwork for others in the future.
+However, similar to other specimens, a large amount of the fossils he described would be lost in World War II with holotypes being found in a number of different collections today.

-By the 1950s, mining of at the quarries concluded with the factory later closing in 1964.
+By the 1950s, mining at the quarries concluded with the factory later closing in 1964.
 Even before the mine closed, various people were collecting fossils from the mines associated with the factory.
-Around this time, the main quarry (known as “Les Grelins”) was turned into a pond with another quarry (known as “La Mer”) was filled and overlain with a road.
+Around this time, the main quarry (known as "Les Grelins") was turned into a pond with another quarry (known as "La Mer") was filled and overlain with a road.
 Even though the main quarry was turned into a pond, a number of fossil collectors would travel to the site to collect specimens.
 This happened so often that in 1979, municipal council prohibited the collection of fossils to protect the site with a local museum being created soon after.
-During the 1980s, some excavations of the main site were done by the Muséum National d’Histoire Naturelle though this would not last very long.
-In 1988, the site would become a Regional Natural Reserve with no excavations happening at “Les Grelins” since then.
+During the 1980s, some excavations of the main site were done by the Muséum National d'Histoire Naturelle though this would not last very long.
+In 1988, the site became a Regional Natural Reserve with no excavations happening at "Les Grelins" since then.

-More work would be done in the late 1990s-early 2000s the paleontological association Rhinopolis would begin more work at the quarry.
-During this time, the group also would open a new site known as “Maison de retraite”.
-In 2009, the village would work with Paléovergne to preserve the paleontological heritage of the area.
-By 2010, “Maison de retraite” was closed to open a retirement home and a new site known as “Les Lavandes” was opened in 2011.
+In the late 1990s and early 2000s, the paleontological association Rhinopolis began more work at the quarry.
+During this time, the group also opened a new site known as "Maison de retraite".
+In 2009, the village worked with Paléovergne to preserve the paleontological heritage of the area.
+By 2010, "Maison de retraite" was closed to open a retirement home and a new site known as "Les Lavandes" was opened in 2011.
 In 2012, a test pit titled "Menat 1" was opened with the main purpose of studying the stratigraphy of the site with another test site known as "Menat 2" being opened in 2013.
 The most recent site to be excavated is the "Stream site" in 2014 which has much better preservation than the two test pits.